CrumblyLiquid/dotfiles/TRICKS.md

 but `CARGO_HOME` and `RUSTUP_HOME` were set to `"$XDG_DATA_HOME"/cargo` or `rustup`

+### error: command failed: 'cargo': No such file or directory (os error 2)

+Caused by some missing files, you can run `strace cargo` to find out more (maybe).

+Just `rustup uninstall stable`, then `rustup install stable`.

 ## rust-analyzer failing to run in nvim

 NeoVim will point to `~/.local/state/nvim/lsp.log` which will say